The Poncelin Street Pump taken from an old postcard

 When arriving in Le Conquet from Brest, take the first street on the after the roundabout.
 After 30 m, turn left again and park in the large car park (leave compulsory blue badge in car window available in local shops).
 Head to the town centre past the town hall.

-It must be understood that before the installation of the Water Service, access to public drinking water was a necessity for many residents.
-Indeed, there was not necessarily a well in each garden.
+It must be understood that before the installation of the Water Service, access to public drinking water was essential for many residents.
+Indeed, there was not always a well in each garden.
 It was necessary for the tenants of an apartment to have drinking water at their disposal.
 As a result, most towns and villages had one or more public wells dug.
-And one can imagine how crucial the daily drudgery of getting water was to the population.
+One can imagine how crucial the daily drudgery of getting water was to the population.

 Listen to this trinity: